Deutherius/FrameCompTesting/README.md

 Alch3my suggested a longer than default smoothing time for frame comp, so I put in 10 seconds.
 Thermistor out, start the print, wait for a few layers (I like my PEI), thermistor back in.
 Instant chirping.
 Disable frame comp, chirping is gone.

+# Chirp testing - no bed mesh

+No difference.
+Bed mesh ain't it chief.